2014 United States gubernatorial elections: Illinois

 Democratic Governor Pat Quinn sought re-election, but was defeated by Businessman Bruce Rauner.
 Quinn was elected to a full term with 46.6% of the vote in 2010.

-Businessman Bruce Rauner, Treasurer Dan Rutherford, and State Senators Kirk Dillard and Bill Brady are running for the Republican nomination.
+Businessman Bruce Rauner, Treasurer Dan Rutherford, and state senators Kirk Dillard and Bill Brady ran for the Republican nomination.

 On March 18, 2014, Bruce Rauner won the primary and the GOP nomination with 40.1% of the vote.

 Iowa

 Governor Terry Branstad sought a sixth non-consecutive term.
 He was elected to a fifth term (non-consecutive) with 53% of the vote in 2010.
 Political activist Tom Hoefling unsuccessfully challenged Branstad for the Republican nomination.

 Assistant Majority Leader of the Iowa State Senate Jack Hatch former Des Moines school board member Jonathan Narcisse and Webster bus driver Paul Dahl, sought the Democratic nomination.
 Hatch won.

 Branstad won re-election and became the longest-serving governor in US history.

 Kansas

 Governor Sam Brownback sought re-election.
 Brownback was elected with 63.4% of the vote in 2010.
 He easily won the Republican nomination.

 Paul Davis, Minority Leader of the Kansas House of Representatives, successfully ran for the Democratic nomination.
-According to The Fix, Democrats see this as the "sleeper race" of 2014.
+According to The Fix, Democrats saw this as the "sleeper race" of 2014.

 Brownback won re-election to a second term.